-Chicken binagoongan is the chicken counterpart of the famous pork binagoongan.
-Chicken binagoongan is made by adding fried chicken and fried eggplant to sautéed paste of onions, garlic, ginger, tomatoes, and shrimp paste.
+Chicken binagoongan is a Filipino chicken dish, made by adding fried chicken and fried eggplant to sautéed paste of onions, garlic, ginger, tomatoes, and shrimp paste.
 If you prefer chicken than pork, this recipe is for you!
 Tender chicken chunks coated with the savoury alamang sauce served on top of hot steaming rice, craving for this over and over again

 WHAT IS BAGOONG ALAMANG?

 Bagoong alamang is one of the usual condiments you see in the pantry.
 It can be classified into two: one that is made with fish and one made from shrimps.
 Both bagoong are salty and burst with umami.

 The bagoong alamang which will be used in this dish is the one made from shrimp.
 This condiment is actually a fermented shrimp paste.
 Aside from being canned, you can see bagoong alamang near the vegetable section of the grocery.
 You may be shocked to see two types of this fermented shrimp paste so here it is.

 The uncooked shrimp paste are salty fermented shrimps which are colored pink.
 It is not naturally pink.
 The color is added just to make it distinct.

 The cooked shrimp paste is the about the same as the pink one but is already sauteed.
 It is also called guisadong bagoong.
 It is brown in color and can be readily used in cooking.
 This is the one where you dip your green mangoes in.
 (I drooled a bit!!)

 As the usual marketer of the family, I am very much aware with the prices of different commodities.
 I have already achieved the tita level where I know where I can get discounts and sales.
 As a tipid tita, I make sure that I buy the best ingredients with the lowest price I can get.